 NOTE: Non-toxic anti-freeze for fresh water systems is available from many marine supply stores.
 This is recommended, since it will protect the system from any accumulations of water that were missed in the draining operations.
-Follow the instructions on the can.
-We understand that some owners have used vodka for the same purpose- with favorable results.
+Disconnect hot water heater in and out hoses and install a length of hose between the two ends.
+Disconnect hose on top of water tank that goes to pump.
+Make up an extension hose and put end in non-toxic anti-freeze container.
+Pump anti-freeze through hot and cold water systems.

-- 2. Head and holding tanks - a.
+2. Head and holding tanks

+a.
 Winterize head by following the procedure given in the manufacturer's manual.
 Empty holding tank and rinse with fresh water and pump out again.